salhernandez/WebChatApp/README.md

 ##Known problems
 One of the biggest problems was the inability to properly detect when a user disconnects.
 The app does not register properly when a client leaves.
 Also, the facebook and sign in buttons will retrieve the user's previous login information which can be treated as an auto-login feature after the user signed in once.
+I incorporate the Dark Sky API to get weather data and the chatbot was inspired by potatoes.
+The user can also chat with the chatbot by typing '!! bot'.

 ##How to improve
 * Detect the bug that does not allow the server to notice on time when a user disconnects